 Lucan Village and Palmerstown Lower - Mill Complex are both Architectural Conservation Areas within the neighbourhood.
-Two further ACAs have been included in this Plan at Red Cow and Woodfarm Cottages in Palmerstown.
 Lucan village offers high quality buildings along its linear main street and remaining examples of industrial buildings on the southern bank of the Liffey.
 The Mill Complex in Palmerstown is protected for its surviving fabric of the extensive mill industry that once existed on the banks of the Liffey.